stryker-mutator/mutation-testing-elements/packages/mutation-testing-elements/README.md

 <mutation-test-report-app src="mutation-report.json" title-postfix="Mutation Test Report"></mutation-test-report-app>
 ```

 This loads the report from the source (`src`) and displays it.

-Alternatively from loading the report from a source, you can use property binding directly:
+Alternatively, you can use property binding directly:

 ```html
 <mutation-test-report-app></mutation-test-report-app>